 - Not be rented by a fund member or associated parties of the fund

-What it will cost to use super for a house deposit?
+What will it cost to use super for a house deposit?

 Buying an investment property through a self-managed super fund will still have the same fees and even some extra charges that could eat into your super balance.